Detection Event Rules¶

 SDK Example

 The following code demonstrates how to create a rule that matches high severity drift events on the error of a model.
-When triggered, it first sends a notification to the ml3-platform-notifications
+When triggered, it first sends a notification to the ml3-platform-notifications channel on your Slack workspace, using the provided webhook URL, and then starts the retraining of the model.

 rule_id = client.create_detection_event_rule(